monefiera/monefiera.github.io/privacy-policy.md

 ---
-layout: home
+layout: privacy-policy
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
-lng_pair: id_home
+lng_pair: id_privacy_policy

 # image for page specific usage
-img: ":pheoindex.png"
+#img: ":image.jpg"
 # publish date (used for seo)
 # if not specified, site.time will be used.
 #date: 2022-03-03 12:32:00 +0000